 About the Course

 Learn blacksmithing with master blacksmith Pete Smith at Bluefoot Forge on the English/Welsh border.
-This 3 day course is suitable for beginners and all those with experience and will start by unravelling the mysteries of the fire.
+This 3 day course is suitable for beginners and those with experience and will start by unravelling the mysteries of the fire.
 Pete will do a demonstration on basic hammer skills, techniques and working rhythm, whilst also demonstrating process and process design, to create the first artefact you will make.

 The pace of teaching is entirely flexible to fit your requirements so there is no pressure, after all, this is supposed to be fun too, not a three day trial by fire.
-One thing is for certain, you will have surprised yourself by making things, you never thought you could.
+You will have surprised yourself by making things, you never thought you could.
 If you want something you have never had, you have to do something you've never done.
-You will have fun.
-Try it and see, you won't be disappointed.

 Minimum age restriction of 16 years applies to this course.